compbioCN/ISG15-Tcell-Atlas/README.md

 - `scRNA-seq/` — Scripts for preprocessing, QC, clustering, and integration of scRNA-seq datasets
 - `spatial/` — Code for Visium HD and Xenium spatial transcriptomics analyses
 - `scATAC-seq/` — Workflows for scATAC-seq preprocessing and regulatory analysis using ArchR
-- `clonal/` — TCR clonotype integration and clonal fate mapping
 - `bulk/` — Bulk RNA-seq GSVA scoring and survival analysis scripts
-- `figures/` — Scripts to reproduce key figures in the manuscript
-- `utils/` — Helper functions and shared pipelines

 ---

 ## ⚙️ Requirements